bluss/pyproject-local-kernel/README.md

 ## User Experience

-If the Pyproject Local kernel is used in a project where rye (or the relevant pyproject manager) is not installed, or the project does not have an ipykernel in the environment, then starting the kernel fails.
+If the Pyproject Local kernel is used in a project where rye (or the relevant project manager) is not installed, or the project does not have an ipykernel in the environment, then starting the kernel fails.

 In that case a fallback kernel is started which that shows a message that it is